Fertility preservation for her

 Fertilized eggs and embryos

-This involves hormonal stimulation of the ovaries so that several egg cells (oocytes) can mature.
-These are retrieved by puncturing the follicles and fertilized with the partner’s sperm using in vitro fertilization (IVF) or intracytoplasmic sperm injection (ICSI).
+The first step is hormonal stimulation of the ovaries so that several oocytes (eggs) can mature.
+These are retrieved by puncturing the follicles (egg follicles) and fertilized with the partner’s sperm using in vitro fertilization (IVF) or intracytoplasmic sperm injection (ICSI).
 The fertilized eggs are then frozen either immediately or a few days later as embryos and stored for later treatment.
 The entire process takes around three weeks.

-Since 2019, health insurance companies have covered the costs of fertility-preserving measures and the storage of ovarian tissue, eggs or sperm for a period of five years.
+Since 2019, health insurance companies have covered the costs of fertility-preserving measures prior to treatments that damage germ cells and for the storage of ovarian tissue and eggs for a period of five years up to the age of 40.
 If permanent damage to the germ cells is confirmed after these five years, the health insurance company will cover the storage costs for a further five years.
-According to the Swiss Reproductive Medicine Act, there is no time limit for the storage of eggs, ovarian tissue and sperm.

 Report template Continuation of cryopreservation Termination of cryostorage